GIBueno25/Project-2/README.md

 1. Ensure that the dependencies are installed to successfully import the below:

     import pandas as pd <br/>
+    import matplotlib.pyplot as plt <br/>
+    import seaborn as sns <br/>
     import numpy as np <br/>
-    from sklearn.preprocessing import StandardScaler, LabelEncoder<br/>
+    from sklearn.preprocessing import StandardScaler, LabelEncoder <br/>
     from sklearn.model_selection import train_test_split, GridSearchCV <br/>
-    from sklearn.preprocessing import StandardScaler <br/>
+    from sklearn.metrics import accuracy_score, classification_report, confusion_matrix <br/>
-    from sklearn.ensemble import RandomForestRegressor <br/>
+    from sklearn.neighbors import KNeighborsClassifier <br/>
-    from sklearn.metrics import accuracy_score <br/>
+    from sklearn.ensemble import RandomForestClassifier, GradientBoostingClassifier <br/>
-    from sklearn.ensemble import RandomForestRegressor <br/>
+    from sklearn.linear_model import LogisticRegression <br/>
-    import matplotlib.pyplot as plt<br/>
-    import seaborn as sns<br/>

-1. Open and run [data_clean.ipynb](data_clean.ipynb) in a Jupyter Notebook or Jupyter Lab.
+1. Open and run [combined_analysis.ipynb](combined_analysis.ipynb) in a Jupyter Notebook or Jupyter Lab.

-#### High-level logic contained in data_clean.ipynb:
+#### High-level logic contained in combined_analysis.ipynb:

-[data_clean.ipynb](data_clean.ipynb) is the main notebook for training and testing data, and predicting results.
+[combined_analysis.ipynb](combined_analysis.ipynb) is the main notebook for training and testing data, and predicting results.

 1. Read the following CSV files from [./Resources](./Resources/):

         spotify_songs

-2. Data cleaning
+2.a Data cleaning - First attempt

         Drop rows with duplicate track_id and track-name.

         Drop rows with missing or zero track_popularity.

-        Drop columns that will no be used in analyzing the data: track_id
+        Drop columns that will not be used in analyzing the data: track_id
             track_album_release_date
             playlist_genre